 The LTBs have put forward £1.3 billion of spending plans.
 Of the 210 priority projects, 123 (59%) are road building and widening projects and these make up a large majority of planned spending.

 Other modes of transport are receiving much less – just over a quarter (26%) of projects are for public transport and sustainable travel.
 Bus projects make up only 7% of the total, compared with 22% of projects in the final group of directly Government-funded schemes approved in late 2011 (the 'Development Pool').

 Although 6 projects aimed at cycling appeared in longlists produced by the LTBs, none made it into their final priorities.

 We also looked at schemes that were providing transport for new housing and business developments.
 Of 65 projects - identified from the descriptions in LTB documents - 55 were for new road capacity and just 10 were for public transport or active travel.

 Also disappointing was a very low level of public involvement in drawing up the lists of schemes.
 The best LTBs made a wide call for new ideas, but others simply revived old road schemes behind closed doors.

-Out of 38 Local Transport Bodies:
+Out of 38 Local Transport Bodies assessed:

 Local transport devolution needs looking at again.
 Between now and July 2014, the Local Enterprise Partnerships (LEPs) will absorb the LTBs and bid for money from a £2 billion Local Growth Fund by putting together local 'Growth Deals'.